dann1/one-deploy/arch_infra.md

     n1a2: { ansible_host: 10.2.50.11 }
 ```

+Note that:

-- Members of the **infra** inventory group should be *bare metal hosts* to install Front-end VMs onto.
+- Members of the `infra` inventory group should be *bare-metal hosts* to install Front-end VMs onto.
-- The *bare metal hosts* should have Libvirt software pre-installed (for example `apt install -y libvirt-clients libvirt-daemon-system qemu-kvm` or `apt install opennebula-node-kvm` in Ubuntu).
-This step is left to the user.
+- The *bare-metal hosts* should have Libvirt software pre-installed (see [Pre-requisites] above).
 - The `os_image_url` variable should point to an official OpenNebula image provided via the [OpenNebula Marketplace](https://marketplace.opennebula.io/appliance) or to some other compatible image that runs [OpenNebula Contextualization](https://github.com/OpenNebula/one-apps/wiki/linux_installation).
-- The `os_image_size` is needed for resizing (up) the QCOW2 images for each of the deployed Front-ends, *20G* is the default.
+- The `os_image_size` is needed for resizing (up) the QCOW2 images for each of the deployed Front-ends; the default is **20G**.
-- The `infra_bridge` is left to be pre-created by the user.
-One-deploy uses this bridge device to insert Libvirt's NICs into.
+- The `infra_bridge` must be pre-created by the user.
+OneDeploy will use this bridge device to insert Libvirt's NICs into.

+### Setting Context Variables for the Front-end VMs

-Another important thing is definition of the context variables for the Front-end VMs:
+Another important aspect is providing the context variables for the VMs that will host the Front-ends:

 ```yaml
 frontend: